nicksellen/projects/baseNode_docConst.md

 	1. There are no criteria for a person to become a visitor.
 	1. A person becomes a visitor by entering the space.
 	1. A person ceases to be a visitor by leaving the space.
-	1. A visitor may reside in the space for up to 7 days after which they must (1) request a residential extension, (2) become a volunteer (See Volunteer) or (3) leave the space.
+	1. A visitor may reside in the space for up to 7 days after which they should (1) apply for an extension, (2) become a volunteer (See Volunteer) or (3) leave the space.
-	1. A visitor may receive a residential extension of 7 days by decision of the resident members and volunteers (herein 'participants').
-Without publicly discussing the visitor, the participants should vote in secret whether they 'support', 'accept' or 'oppose' the visitor receiving an extension at that time:
+	1. A visitor may apply for a residential extension of a further 7 days.
+This application is processed according to the Application procedure where residential members and vounteers are 'participants' and the 'grace period' is 7 days.
-		1. if there are only 'support' votes, the visitor receives an extension without further discussion or
-		1. else the participants should discuss the result before repeating the above voting procedure.
-This time:
-			1. if there are 3 or more times as many 'support' votes to 'oppose' votes, the visitor receives an extension without further discussion or
-			1. else the visitor should leave and not return for at least 7 days.

 1. Volunteer
 	1. A person more deeply engages with the space as a volunteer.
 A volunteer has an understanding of the project and a committment to the realization of the purposes.
 A volunteer may stay in the space indefinitely.
-	1. To apply for volunteership a person:
+	1. The criteria for a person to become a volunteer are:
-		* must have spent at least 8 days as a visitor in total and
+		* to spend at least 14 days as a visitor and
-		* must have read and agreed to the Constitution and Collective Agreements.
+		* to read and agree to the Constitution and Collective Agreements.
-	1. An applicant becomes a volunteer by decision of the resident members and volunteers.
-Without publicly discussing the applicant, each member and volunteer should secretly vote whether they 'support', 'accept' or 'oppose' the applicant becoming a volunteer at that time:
-		1. If there are only 'support' votes, the applicant becomes a volunteer without further discussion or
-		1. else the result and the reasons for it should be discussed and then the vote repeated:
-			1. Now if there are 3 or more times as many 'support' votes to 'oppose' votes, the applicant becomes a volunteer without further discussion or
-			1. else the individual remains a non-volunteer and should not be considered again for volunteership for at least 7 days.
-	1. A volunteer ceases to be a volunteer:
+	1. A person ceases to be a volunteer:
 		* at their request or
 		* if they become a member or
 		* if they have been absent from the space for more than 1 calendar month or